 - (iii) Contested credit for core courses shall be transferred as follows: - I. If the parent(s)/guardian(s) disagree with the placement decision, the principal or his/her designee shall supervise the administration of the school's most recent semester test for each prerequisite core course in which the parent/guardian is requesting enrollment.
-For each test the student passes as determined by the school grading scale, the student shall be placed in the next level core course and credit shall be transferred for prerequisite courses.
+For each test the student passes as determined by the school grading scale, the student shall be placed in the next level core course and credit shall be transferred for prerequisite courses. - II.

-II.
-For any test failed, placement shall be made - II.
 For any test failed, placement shall be made as originally recommended by school officials and no credit shall be transferred for the prerequisite course(s) in that subject. - 2.
 In the event of controversial records/transcripts or the absence of records, the student shall take placement tests consisting of the school's previous semester tests for core courses. - (1) Transfers from institutional accrediting agencies recognized by the Secretary of the United States Department of Education or other organizations approved by the State Board of Education: A student transferring to an Alabama public school from a public or non-public school accredited by an accrediting agency recognized by the State Board of Education will have all credits and current class/grade placement accepted without validation upon the receipt of an official transcript(s). - (m) State and Local Board of Education Requirements: All transfer students must pass the State Examination and meet local board of education graduation requirements. - (8) Diploma Requirements.
-Effective for students in the ninth grade in the 2013-20142025-2026 school year, all students shall earn the required credits for the Alabama High School Diploma.
+Effective for students beginning in the 2025-2026 school year, all students shall earn the required credits for the Alabama High School Diploma.
 A local board of education may establish requirements for receipt of diplomas and endorsements, but any diploma or endorsement shall include the requirements of the Alabama High School Diploma.
 The Alabama courses of study shall be followed in determining minimum required content in each discipline. - (a) Alabama High School Diploma.